daviebadger/books/restructuredtext/restructuredtext.rst

    it is okay only, if the figure is not aligned otherwise it may break the legend visually.
-When the figure needs to be aligned, a legend should be placed after the directive as new block markup:
+When the figure needs to be aligned, a legend should be placed after the directive as a new block element:

    .. code:: rst